Useful Tip 1 of 2:

 While the vehicle is going towards overheating, turn on the A/C. (Tip: turning the heater dial and the heater fan to its maximum may aid in the cooling of the engine.)
 If the temperature continues to climb, turn off the AC and follow step 2 immediately.
 If the temperature drops while the A/C is on, leave the A/C on and drive to a service station or drive home then check the water level, the fuse or the fan switch, otherwise follow step 2.

 Turn the ignition to ON, not start.
-While sitting on the driver seat, hold on to your steering wheel and peer under the car.
-(This is to avoid exposing yourself to the danger of the engine bay for the first minute.)
-You will feel a gush of hot air from under the car if the fan is working.
+While sitting on the driver seat, and opening the car door,you may be able to feel a gush of hot air from under the car if the fan is working.

 CAUTION: For your safety, move away from the hood of the car after raising the hood to avoid any sudden hose or tank bursting.
 Tank rupture usually occur a few seconds after the engine turns off or after the engine comes to an idle from normal driving.